dankeboy36/ardunno-cli-gen/README.md

 ### ⚠️ Disclaimer

-The Arduino CLI has [GPL-3.0 license](https://github.com/arduino/arduino-cli/blob/master/LICENSE.txt). `ardunno-cli-gen` does not use any code from the CLI but relies on the proto files, which might conflict with the MIT License of this project.
-A request for a more permissive license for the proto files is still an [ongoing conversation](https://github.com/arduino/arduino-cli/issues/1957) with [Arduino](https://www.arduino.cc/).
-Please open a public issue if you have any concerns regarding the licensing of this project.
-It was made with pure ❤️
+The Arduino CLI, including the proto files, has a [GPL-3.0 license](https://github.com/arduino/arduino-cli/blob/master/LICENSE.txt). `ardunno-cli-gen` does not use any code from the CLI but relies on the proto files.
+There is an ongoing [conversation](https://github.com/arduino/arduino-cli/issues/1957) with Arduino to relicense the proto files with a more permissive license, such as MIT.
+Please [open a new issue](https://github.com/dankeboy36/ardunno-cli-gen/issues/new) if you have any concerns regarding the licensing of this project.
+Thank you!

+I made `ardunno-cli-gen` with pure ❤️

 ## Acknowledgments